 Though substantial progress was made towards the MDGs, on education alone, a lot more needs to be done to overcome the challenges.
-According to UNESCO’s 2015 Global Monitoring Report, Education For All 2000-2015: Achievements and Challenges, there are still 58 million children of out of school globally.
+According to UNESCO’s 2016 Global Monitoring Report, there are still 61 million children of out of school globally.
 Of these children, 25 million are in the rural, low-income regions that UWS targets.

 These children are some of the poorest in the world, meaning that they are four times less likely to attend school than children in the richest nations.
 Creating a fair, inclusive, and equitable future requires us to recognise and meet the needs of children in some of the most remote, excluded and far-reaching communities of the world.